isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 #### 3. What visas will I be eligible for under the fast lane, and what is the visa duration in China?

-The duration of the visas in China will be assessed on a case-by-case basis by the Chinese authorities.
+The duration and type of the visas issued by China will be assessed on a case-by-case basis by the Chinese authorities.

 #### 4. How can I further extend my visa duration when I am in China, if necessary?